 - Garam masala: A mix of spices that has a stronger and more complex flavour than curry powder.
 Some ingredients include peppercorns, nutmeg, mustard seeds and mace.

 - Garlic powder: Garlic powder is quite literally just powdered garlic, but it has a much milder flavour and aroma to fresh garlic.
-Use it when you don’t want an overpowering garlic flavour or to mix into your own spice blend, such as when making a BBQ rub.
+Use it when you don’t want an overpowering garlic flavour.
+You can even mix it into your own spice blend, such as when making a BBQ rub.

 - Garlic seasoning: Garlic herb seasoning can go into just about anything from rice to meat dishes, and there are so many easy recipes available online.
 Perfect to add that little extra flavour!